timescale/docs/mst/failover.md

 deleted.

 For premium plans, this step is executed for both replica servers before the master server is replaced.
-Two new servers are started, backup is restored, and one new server is synced up to old master server.
+Two new servers are started, a backup is restored, and one new server is synced up to the old master server.
 When it is time to switch the master to a new server, the old master is terminated and one of the new replica servers is immediately promoted as a master.
 At this point, `servicename.timescaledb.io` is updated to point at the new master server.
 Similarly, the new master is